OctavianGriga/Octo/Manual_Testing_Project_For_OpenSky.com_.md

 Bugs have been created based on the failed tests.
 The complete bug reports can be found here: **(inserati aici fisierul cu bug-urile pe care le-ati identificat)**

-The following is a summary of the bugs that have been found **(inserati o lista cu titlurile bug-urilor identificate impreuna cu prioritatea si severitatea fiecaruia)**
+The following is a summary of the bugs that have been found:
+<li>Wrong woman item in mens serching criteria - Low priority-Minor Severity.</li>
+<li>Item have different price in basket that in serch - Low priority-Minor Severity.</li>
+<li>Item have different price in basket that in serch - Low priority-Minor Severity.</li><br>

 Full regression testing is needed on the impacted areas after the bugs are fixed and retesting will be done for every functionality that was previously failed.